Everybody Sing (film): Plot

-Young Judy Bellaire (Judy Garland) has trouble fitting in at school, causing trouble by introducing her jazzy style into music class and being expelled as a result.
-Returning home to her dysfunctional and financially challenged family, where her frustrated playwright-father (Reginald Owen), ditzy actress-mother (Billie Burke), and beautiful elder sister, Sylvia (Lynne Carver) compete for attention along with the funny Russian maid, Olga (Fanny Brice) and the hunky singing cook, Ricky (Allan Jones), who is not-so-secretly in love with Sylvia.
-Judy foils her father's attempt to ship her off to Europe by escaping from the ship and then trying out for a musical show as a blackface singer, taking advantage of her love of jazz to enchant the show's producer, who hires her and makes her a star of his new show.
+Teenager Judy Bellaire (Judy Garland) has trouble fitting in at school.
+She frequently causes trouble by introducing her jazzy vocal style into her conservative music class and is expelled as a result.
+She returns home to her dysfunctional and financially challenged family, where her frustrated playwright-father (Reginald Owen), ditzy actress-mother (Billie Burke), and beautiful elder sister, Sylvia (Lynne Carver) compete for attention along with Olga, the funny Russian maid (Fanny Brice) and Ricky, the hunky singing cook (Allan Jones), who is in love with Sylvia.
+Judy foils her father's attempt to ship her off to school in Europe by escaping from the ship and then trying out for a musical show as a blackface singer, taking advantage of her love of jazz to enchant the show's producer, who hires her and makes her a star of his new show.
 Meanwhile, Ricky cuts a record, musically expressing his love for Sylvia.
 Nevertheless, Sylvia is forced into engagement with another man.

-When the distraught parents discover their younger daughter is appearing in a musical show, Sylvia rejoins her love, who is also appearing in the show.
+When Judy's distraught parents discover she is appearing in a musical show, Sylvia rejoins Ricky, who is also appearing in the show.
 Finally, all the cast members are reunited, including Olga, who finds her lost love, Boris.
 The film's happy ending includes an extravagant stage piece with gorgeously attired chorus girls, happily reunited parents and child, and the happy kiss between Sylvia and Ricky, who is now the producer of a successful musical show.